Ketso is a visual tool which can help different groups of people engage in genuine dialogue and develop creative solutions together.

 - How you record and write up and discussion depends on the context.
 It may be enough to record the key themes, or to focus on the ideas which participants agreed were most important.
 Templates for recording results are available on the Ketso website.
 It is a good idea to take photos of the mats before moving or folding them to act as a back-up for later analysis.
 Check each leaf is readable and take additional close-up photos if necessary.

-Keep the branches hidden and introduce just one branch at a time.
+Introduce just one colour leaf, or question at a time.
+Keep the branches hidden until after the first round of developing ideas on the leaves.
 This allows participants to develop their initial ideas before seeing the themes you have provided.
 Surprising new themes and connections may emerge!

 - Promotes productive collaboration